-Techy gadgets are all good and fun in your living room, in your kitchen, on your workstation—but have you thought about techifying your bathroom?
-You probably haven't, given that you don't spend much time in there beyond taking a shower and using the toilet.
+Techy gadgets are all good and fun in your living room, in your kitchen, in your home office... but have you thought about geekifying your bathroom?
+You probably haven't, given that most people don't spend much time in there beyond taking a shower and using the toilet.

 But why not level up your bathroom?
-There are plenty of practical and functional reasons to do so, and they won't cost you an arm or a leg.
-Here are some nifty bathroom gadgets that you should really consider.
+There are plenty of practical and functional benefits to doing so, and they won't cost you an arm or a leg.

 Just fill it up with water or mouthwash, press the button, and aim the jet between your teeth.
 It's fast, it works, and it's even portable for travel, lasting up to three weeks on a single charge.

 I always doubted the hype around electric toothbrushes.
 And then a few months ago I was convinced to get one, and now I'm a believer.
 Electric toothbrushes are game-changers—if you aren't using one yet, you seriously need to switch over!

 They clean way better than manual toothbrushes, in less time.
 And you don't need a fancy one.

 Something standard and affordable like the Bruush Electric Toothbrush is good enough for most, and you only need to replace the head a few times per year for optimal dental health.

 Whether you use an electric toothbrush or manual toothbrush, think about where all of your tooth gunk goes after brushing.

 Most of it gets spit out with your toothpaste, yes, but there's always a remnant that sticks to the bristles—and the bacteria in that tooth gunk doesn't just disappear.
 It continues to live, breed, and grow.

 To really sanitize a toothbrush, you need to expose the bristles to several minutes of heat or UV light, and that's what the Avari Toothbrush Sanitizer does.